Creating the "Next Generation"

-Out-breeding or Out crossing Breeding pairs of the same breed to produce “pure-bred” puppies.
+Out-breeding or Out-crossing: Breeding pairs of the same breed to produce “pure-bred” puppies.
 Using several unrelated dogs removes the “mapping” ability, however, and will result in the most random positives and negatives.
-This is akin to trying to find that small town you once heard of, that sounded like a fantastic place to live – but you don’t even know what state it’s located in, you don’t have a map, and if you did… you don’t know how to read one.
-In this situation you could spend an entire lifetime trying to find your elusive utopia – always hoping that tomorrow will bring success.
-Recognized at least 50 years ago and as recent as yesterday this is not the recommended form of breeding even though today it almost can't be help since only a hand full of Line Breeders remain.
-A good analogy...Without a road map or Garmin how much of your life be wasted crisscrossing crossing America looking for that special town you once read about.
+This is akin to trying to find that small town you once heard of, that sounded like a fantastic place to live – but you don’t even know what state it’s located in.
+You don’t have a map, and if you did… you don’t know how to read one.
+In this situation you could spend an entire lifetime trying to find your elusive utopia .. always hoping that tomorrow will bring success.
+Recognized at least 50 years ago, and as recent as yesterday, this is not the recommended form of breeding.
+Even though today, it almost can't be helped since only a hand full of Line Breeders remain.
+A good analogy...Without a road map or Garmin, how much of your life will be wasted crisscrossing America looking for that special town you once read about?

 "This is how we do it"

 LINE-BREEDING: Breeding relations on one side at the second or third generation.
 Only breeders who have turned to an established blood-line for their foundation stock, or who have created their own by facing a myriad of genetic variables for years can spin off Line-Bred dogs.
 Second only to cloning, line breeding is utilized to maintain what was created so meticulously.
-When the line-breeder decides to alter certain aspects of their line (for example to improve an already brilliant intellect) they use first-hand knowledge of generations of canine, not third-party information passed on like a game of telephone… which is all that may be available to breeders who don’t personally know their dogs.
-Breeding one line-bred dog to another line-bred dog is the only way to maximize the breeder’s potential for having the best predictable outcome.
-In other words, while bad outcomes are still possible even with fantastic canines, Line-Bred dogs give the best odds for a win/win situation, as attested to with our Hoytts Blue Savannah presented below.
+When the line-breeder decides to alter certain aspects of their line (for example, to improve an already brilliant intellect), they use first-hand knowledge of generations of canine, not third-party information, passed on like a game of telephone… which is all that may be available to breeders who don’t personally know their dogs.
+Breeding one Line-Bred dog to another Line-Bred dog is the only way to maximize the breeder’s potential for having the best predictable outcome.
+In other words, while bad outcomes are still possible, even with fantastic canines, Line-Bred dogs give the best odds for a win/win situation.
+Proof of this can be seen with our Hoytts Blue Savannah presented below.

 Advisory for those who care

-Every major bloodline ( four generations or more under one breeder) using their sir name as we do or their kennel name - easily established by checking the American Kennel Club pedigree a seller will let you see if you ask before you purchase.
-You do not want a general pedigree of one of the dogs in your dogs pedigree but a copy of the pedigree of the Dobe you are purchasing.
+Every major bloodline, ( four generations or more under one breeder), using their surname as we do, or their kennel name, can be easily established by checking the American Kennel Club pedigree.
+A seller will let you see if you ask before you purchase.
+You do not want a general pedigree of one of the dogs in your dogs pedigree, but a copy of the pedigree of the Dobe you are purchasing.
 A simple four generation pedigree will show 32 Dobes, each should be carrying the kennel name in the generation before the actual Dobe being offered.
 Give or take 10% without a breeders name still may be a line bred if the dog lacking the kennel name is out of parents carrying the kennel name.
 Anything less and you are acquiring a generic representation of the breed with as many unknowns as any other generic example of the breed.
-And if the seller claims they don't register their dogs with the AKC to save you money expect they cut every corner they could for it only costs a few dollars to register a litter with the AKC.
+And if the seller claims they don't register their dogs with the AKC to save you money, expect they cut every corner they could, for it only costs a few dollars to register a litter with the AKC.

 Now you know!